 Benjamin Millepied is a choreographer and founder of the dance troupe L.A.
-Dance Project, which now tours the planet performing ballet shows that he created, wrote and directed.
+Dance Project, well known for its world tours performing ballet shows that he created, wrote and directed.
 Energetic, charming and warm, this genuine ‘dancer 2.0’ perfectly embodies a new generation, at the crossroads between classical ballet and modern dance.

 ‘The notion of time, the time that I impose on myself to work on every detail is essential to my eyes.’